tuarua/DesktopToastANE/README.md

 # DesktopToastANE

-Adobe Air Native Extension written in ActionScript 3 and C++ for displaying adaptive and interactive toast notifications in Windows 10.
+Adobe Air Native Extension written in ActionScript 3 and C++ for displaying adaptive and interactive toast notifications in Windows 8, Windows 10.
 Sample client included

 ![alt tag](https://raw.githubusercontent.com/tuarua/DesktopToastANE/master/screenshots/screenshot1.png)

 ### Features
- - Adaptive and interactive toast notifications are new features added in Version 1607 of Windows 10
+ - Adaptive and interactive toast notifications are new features added in Version 1607 of Windows 10.
- - Windows 8.1 is not supported as this ANE was compiled with Windows 10 libraries.
-This may be provided at a later date.
+ - Interactive toasts for Windows 8.1.
 ### Tech

 DesktopToastANE uses the following libraries: